Gopivardhan/Hackerrank_Solutions/python.md

 <div align='justify'>

 An extra day is added to the calendar almost every four years as February 29, and the day is called a leap day.
 It corrects the calendar for the fact that our planet takes approximately 365.25 days to orbit the sun.
 A leap year contains a leap day.

-In the Gregorian calendar, three conditions are used to identify leap years:

-The year can be evenly divided by 4, is a leap year, unless:
-The year can be evenly divided by 100, it is NOT a leap year, unless:
-The year is also evenly divisible by 400.
-Then it is a leap year.
-This means that in the Gregorian calendar, the years 2000 and 2400 are leap years, while 1800, 1900, 2100, 2200, 2300 and 2500 are NOT leap years.
-Source

-Task

-Given a year, determine whether it is a leap year.
-If it is a leap year, return the Boolean True, otherwise return False.

-Note that the code stub provided reads from STDIN and passes arguments to the is_leap function.
-It is only necessary to complete the is_leap function.

-Input Format

-Read , the year to test.

-Constraints

-Output Format

-The function must return a Boolean value (True/False).
-Output is handled by the provided code stub.

-Sample Input 0

-1990
-Sample Output 0

-False
-Explanation 0

-1990 is not a multiple of 4 hence it's not a leap year.

 </div>